aleksandar-vuckovic/cl_advection/readme.md

 # Contact Line Advection using the Level Set Method

 This software uses a Finite Volume based discretization of the level set equation to solve for the evolution of an interface being in contact with the domain boundary.
 The present implementation has been used to produce the results in the manuscript [1], which has been submitted to the Proceedings in Applied Mathematics and Mechanics (https://onlinelibrary.wiley.com/journal/16177061).
+An additional publication concerning the contact line advection with the Volume-of-Fluid method is in preparation [4].

-Within the level set method (see, e.g. [4]), the interface is represented as the zero contour of some smooth function, i.e. the interface at time t is given as the set
+Within the level set method (see, e.g. [5]), the interface is represented as the zero contour of some smooth function, i.e. the interface at time t is given as the set

 \f[ \Sigma(t) = \{x \in \Omega: \phi(t,x) = 0 \}. \f]